Health Care Bill Sharing

 Generally speaking, the people that will consider joining these organizations are still healthy.
 They are people who maintain a healthy weight and don’t smoke.
-These organizations are generally faith based and are not going to attract the kind of people that abuse drugs and are sexual active outside of marriage.
+These organizations are generally faith-based and are not going to attract the kind of people that abuse drugs and are sexual activity outside of marriage.

 The organizations that they contract with to help you find the best price on prescriptions will also be online (or by phone generally).
 Getting on the internet to get information or to skype with a doctor is something most members need to feel comfortable with.

 By and large enrollees will be under 65 years of age.
 Once people are eligible for Medicare most go in that direction.
 The coverage is good and the premiums are reasonable in that system.

 If I join a Medical Bill Sharing organization how much do I pay when I go to the doctor or hospital?

 The bill-sharing organizations we work with typically will have a reasonable fee that you pay when going to a primary care doctor or a specialist.
 They can do that because they both use the PCHS PPO network for doctors.

 The doctors in this network have already agreed to the negotiated rates used by PCHS.
 This also Healthcare Bill Sharing organizations understand exactly how much they will have to share for each procedure or office visit.
 It’s also a point of familiarity with doctors and hospitals.